 As a potential ally to your clients’ business, create strategic offerings that will resonate with your client.
 Before crafting a USP, identify gaps in the client’s cooperation with previous agencies and gather inputs to evaluate the success of previous campaigns.
 This research will position your agency as the best candidate to lead their future campaigns.

-The key to the successful activation of a client starts with operational excellence – and this is where generative AI can help.
+The key to the successful activation of a client starts with operational excellence – and this is where gen AI can help.
 As an efficient assistant, AI can outline task objectives for your team to speed up review turnaround time for your team, and subsequently, client approval.

 3. Concept creation

-Creative concept creation is where AI’s capabilities truly shine.
-Generative AI can produce a viable pool of ideas in record time, freeing up resources to brainstorm concepts and speed up concept creation.
-When paired with accurate competitor data or predictions, generative AI can test a concept’s resonance with an audience and even provide concept risk analysis.
-With the right datasets available and employee training, inputs can be customized to scour sentiments on previous campaigns in the dataset, or flag negative backlash with specific audiences to avoid potential PR disasters.
+When paired with accurate competitor data or predictions, AI can test a concept’s resonance with an audience and even provide concept risk analysis.
+With the right datasets available and employee training, inputs can then be customized to scour sentiments on previous campaigns in the dataset, or flag negative backlash with specific audiences to avoid potential PR disasters.

-Since the quality of AI outputs depends heavily on the caliber of its inputs, agencies should be equipped with an accessible prompt library.
-In the long-term, agencies that have focused, structured resources and adequate employee training will be better prepared to integrate AI within seamless concept creation workflows
+In the long-term, agencies that have focused, structured resources and adequate employee training will be better prepared to integrate AI within seamless concept creation workflows.

 4. Asset creation

-Generative AI can target specific audiences and produce copy in different formats, dialects, and tone of voice for different geographical, regional, and demographic segments.
+Generative AI can target specific audiences and produce copy in different formats, dialects and tone of voice for different geographical, regional, and demographic segments.
 While it may require some manual tweaking to capture the nuances of these diverse audiences, AI provides agencies with a good baseline to get ahead.

 Don’t let the costs of pitch creation wear down your agency’s creative streak